Let me guess.

 Where is your profit target?

-And if the price moves in your favor, you need to know where to take your profits.
+And if the price moves in your favour, you need to know where to take your profits.

 Disclaimer: Below is a sample trading plan that I came up with randomly, please do your own due diligence.